-These three groups take up 94 percent of the submissions.
+Altogether, these three groups make up 94 percent of the submissions.

-The distribution of industries among the respondents is leaning towards the Marketing, with 47 percent.
-This was intentional as we collected the data so that about half of the respondents would be from marketing.
+The distribution of industries among the respondents leans toward marketing, with 47 percent of those surveyed working in marketing.
+This was intentional, as we collected the data so that about half of the respondents would be from marketing.

-5 percent of the respondents work in Hospitality, 3 percent in E-commerce, and 2 percent in Copywriting or Design.
-Also, 2 percent of the submissions didn’t have industry filled out.
+Five percent of the respondents work in hospitality, 3 percent in e-commerce, and 2 percent in copywriting or design.
+A mere 2 percent of respondents didn’t specify their industry.

 - Plan ahead

 - Create quality automations

 - Create quality content